which official mario games are not easy?

 yeah lost levels is fucking hard

-― I just want to give a shout-out to Buzzy Beetles (forksclovetofu), Tuesday, 8 March 2011 22:58 (seven years ago) Permalink
+― I just want to give a shout-out to Buzzy Beetles (forksclovetofu), Tuesday, 8 March 2011 22:58 (eight years ago) Permalink

 VS. Super Mario Bros. is a two-player VS. System version of Super Mario Bros.
 (1985, NES) which was released in 1986.This game is harder than the original Super Mario Bros., with fewer warp zones and power-ups, and more enemies.
 Six new levels were created for the game, all of which were reused in Super Mario Bros.: The Lost Levels.